Diseases

 • Sensitivity of disease or vectors to the effects of global climate change (climate/environment/land use)

 Climate change might impact zoonotic VL distribution directly (shortening of larval development or the extrinsic incubation periods) or indirectly (effect on the range and seasonal abundances of sand flies, extension of the breeding season increasing the risk of exposure for susceptible hosts).
+See also above

-GAP: Historical data are scarce to provide compelling evidence of the impact of climate changes on sand flies and disease distribution in the EU.
+Historical data are scarce to provide compelling evidence of the impact of climate changes on sand flies and disease distribution in the EU.

 Risk